Brenner M. Fissell

 Associate Professor of Law

 Brenner M. Fissell is Associate Professor of Law at Villanova University.
 Fissell's research focuses on the political theory of criminal law, especially as it relates to the criminal law of local governments.
 A secondary research interest is military criminal law.
-Fissell's scholarship has appeared in general law reviews such as the Fordham Law Review, as well as peer-reviewed journals such as Legal Theory.
+Fissell's scholarship has appeared in general law reviews such as the Minnesota Law Review, Fordham Law Review, and U.C.
+Irvine Law Review, as well as peer-reviewed journals such as Legal Theory.

 Fissell is co-editor of Criminal Law & Criminal Justice Books--the only journal devoted to publishing book reviews of recent monographs in criminal law--and co-convener (with Dean Michael Cahill & Prof. Justin Murray) of the NYC Criminal Law Colloquium (the Markelloquium!).